How much does a Kilimanjaro climb cost?

 - Multiple oxygen tanks (to alleviate many minor altitude problems and stop them from developing into more serious emergencies)

-With over 42 years of Kilimanjaro climbing experience, the health and safety of all our climbers is our number one priority.
+With almost 50 years of Kilimanjaro climbing experience, the health and safety of all our climbers is our number one priority.